-The Financial Services Group at Epstein Becker Green is a component of our national Labor and Employment practice—a cornerstone of the firm and one of the largest in the United States limited to the representation of management.
+The Financial Services Group at Epstein Becker Green is a component of our national Employment, Labor & Workforce Management practice—a cornerstone of the firm and one of the largest in the United States limited to the representation of management.
 Our talented professionals are in high demand because they offer our financial services clients innovative, interdisciplinary strategies designed to produce sound legal and fiscal results in connection with a broad range of transactional and litigation-based matters.

 Members of the Financial Services Group have the specific knowledge and experience necessary to assist our clients in a global and ever-changing environment.
 From Inc. 100 startups to Fortune 500 entities, including domestic and foreign banks, investment management firms, international investment banks, broker-dealers, hedge funds, private equity and venture capital firms, and insurance carriers, we advise and represent both domestic and multinational financial services employers on a wide array of labor and employment issues, including: